This section describes how to use the Arm Fixed Virtual Platforms (FVPs).

 FVP models have shutdown_on_eot

 parameter that enables simple implementation of such program exit.
-The parameter should be set in the model configuration file (fvp_config.txt explained above), for example for VHT_Corstone_SSE-300:
+The parameter should be set in the Model Configuration, for example for VHT_Corstone_SSE-300:

 And then to trigger the shutdown, a EOT (ASCII 4) symbol can be transmitted to the corresponding serial interface from the program.
 The code below demonstrates an example, where the execution is stopped after target execution count is achieved.
 In this implementation the STDIO is assumed to be retargeted to the UART0: